DanielCEvans/Coles-or-Woolworths/README.md

 summary
 ```

-The statistical summary above shows that the total difference in means is
-$\mu_\Delta = \mu_c - \mu_w$ = 0.061 with sd = 2.346.
+The statistical summary above shows that the total difference in means is 0.061 with sd = 2.346.

-In order to determine if this difference is statistically significant, we conduct a paired samples t-test.
+In order to determine if this difference is statistically significant, I conducted a paired samples t-test.

 ## Hypothesis Test

-For our paired samples, we want to determine if the difference between the population means is statistically significant.
+For our paired samples, I wanted to determine if the difference between the population means is statistically significant.
-Our null hypothesis assumes there is no statistically significant difference in means, while the alternative hypothesis states the opposite.
+The null hypothesis assumes there is no statistically significant difference in means, while the alternative hypothesis states the opposite.

-$$ H_0 : \mu_\Delta = 0 $$
+- null hypothesis: mu_Delta = 0

-$$ H_A : \mu_\Delta \neq 0 $$
+- alternative hypothesis: mu_Delta != 0

 ### Significance Level

- * Due to our large sample size we choose to use a significance level $\alpha$ of 0.01
+ * Due to our large sample size I choose to use a significance level alpha of 0.01

 ### Assumptions